Ukrainian National Chernobyl Museum

+The Ukrainian National Chernobyl Museum (titled in Національний музей «Чорнобиль») was a history museum in Kyiv, Ukraine, dedicated to the 1986 Chernobyl disaster and its consequences.
+The museum occupied an early 20th-century building which formerly housed a fire brigade and was donated in 1992 by the State Fire Protection Guard.
+It was destroyed by a Russian missile and drone attack on Kyiv cultural institutions on 24 May 2026.

+Exhibitions

 Symbolic display of road signs for the villages abandoned as a result of the disaster.
-To stress the tragedy of devastation, the signs are colored in black (instead of standard blue/white) and slashed with pink stripe (which designates "end of the settlement" on the actual signs).
-Above the signs is an authentic Khorugv from the abandoned village church.
+To stress the tragedy of devastation, the signs were colored in black (instead of standard blue/white) and slashed with pink stripe (which designates "end of the settlement" on the actual signs).
+Above the signs was an authentic Khorugv from the abandoned village church.

-The Ukrainian National Chernobyl Museum (titled in Національний музей «Чорнобиль») is a history museum in Kyiv, Ukraine, dedicated to the 1986 Chernobyl disaster and its consequences.
-It houses an extensive collection of visual media, artifacts, scale models, and other items.
-The museum is designed to educate the public about the many aspects of the disaster.
-Several exhibits depict the technical progression of the accident.
-There is also many areas dedicated to the loss of life and cultural ramifications of the disaster.
+The museum housed an extensive collection of visual media, artifacts, scale models, and other items.
+It was designed to educate the public about the many aspects of the disaster.
+Several exhibits depicted the technical progression of the accident.
+There were also many areas dedicated to the loss of life and cultural ramifications of the disaster.

-Due to the nature of the subject material, the museum provides a visually engaging experience.

-The museum occupies an early 20th-century building which formerly housed a fire brigade and was donated in 1992 by the State Fire Protection Guard.

 Liquidator Remembrance Book

-The museum supports the "Remembrance Book" (Книга пам'яті, Knyha Pam'yati) – a unique online database of Liquidators (Chernobyl disaster management personnel, some of whom sacrificed their lives) featuring personal pages with photos and brief structured information written on these pages.
-Data fields include "Radiation damage suffered", "Field of liquidation activity" and "Subsequent fate".
-The project started in 1997, containing over 5000 entries as of February, 2013.
-The database is currently available in Ukrainian language only.
-"Remembrance Book" is neither the only nor the complete nor official liquidators database but probably the only one open to public on the web.
+The museum supported the "Remembrance Book" (Книга пам'яті, Knyha Pam'yati) – a unique online database of Liquidators (Chernobyl disaster management personnel, some of whom sacrificed their lives) featuring personal pages with photos and brief structured information written on these pages.
+Data fields included "Radiation damage suffered", "Field of liquidation activity" and "Subsequent fate".
+The project started in 1997, containing over 5,000 entries as of February, 2013.
+The database is available in the Ukrainian language only.
+The "Remembrance Book" is neither the only or official database on the Liquidators, but probably the only one open to the public on the internet.

 Funding and patrons

-The museum is founded and supported by the government of Ukraine and the local government of Kyiv.
-Private and foreign donations are also common.
-The museum has also received funding from the Japanese government.
+The museum was founded and supported by the government of Ukraine and the local government of Kyiv.
+Private and foreign donations were also common.
+The museum also received funding from the Japanese government.

-Foreign languages availability

-Guided tours in English and other Western languages can be organized, and many exhibit signs have already been translated to English.
-Recorded audio is translated in English, and other languages.

 Location and public transport access

-The museum is located at 1 Khoryva Lane (provulok Khoryva, 1), in historic Podil neighborhood of the city centre.

-The nearest Kyiv Metro station is Kontraktova Ploshcha station on the Kontraktova Square, where various Kyiv trams, bus and marshrutka routes came together.
-Car parking space near the museum is very limited.
+The museum was located at 1 Khoryva Lane (provulok Khoryva, 1), in historic Podil neighborhood of the city centre.
+The nearest Kyiv Metro station was Kontraktova Ploshcha station on the Kontraktova Square, where various Kyiv trams, bus and marshrutka routes came together.
+Car parking space near the museum was very limited.